MyNameIsTrez/MyNameIsTrez.github.io/_posts/2024-02-29-the-perfect-modding-language.md

 typedef int32_t i32;
 ```

-And mods are implicitly able to use it:
+And mods will implicitly be able to use those things:

 ```c
 struct state {